nazdridoy/ngpt/README.md

 # Generate and execute shell commands
 ngpt --shell "list all files in the current directory"

+# Read from stdin and use the content in your prompt
+echo "What is this text about?" | ngpt --stdin "Analyze the following text: {}"

 # Display markdown responses with beautiful formatting
 ngpt --prettify "Explain markdown syntax with examples"